 As mentioned above, when the rights holder sees their right threatened, they should propose an action.
 Although the action has to comply with the procedural requirements required by law (such as legitimacy, jurisdiction of the court, value of the case, among others), there is no obligation regarding its structure.
 However, the usual structure is a tripartite structure: facts that underlie the action, grounds of law and, finally, the requests (these are mandatory).

 The time taken to reach a decision will depend on the type of action that has been proposed.
 When an action is brought before a court of criminal jurisdiction, the average decision time varies from a year and a half to three years.
 If it consists of an action of competence of the Intellectual Property Court, it is common to have a court decision up to six months from the date of the action.

-In the Portuguese law system, when transposing Directive 2004/48/EC, of 29 April – the Enforcement Directive – the legislator decided to autonomously regulate interim measures in the IPC and in the Code of Copyright and Related Rights.
-An article was then included in both diplomas with the following wording:
+In the Portuguese law system, when transposing the Enforcement Directive,9 the legislature decided to regulate interim measures autonomously in the IPC and in the Code of Copyright and Related Rights.
+An article was then included in both with the following wording:

-In addition to precautionary measures, there are also evidence preservation measures that are discussed above.9
+In addition to precautionary measures, there are also evidence preservation measures, which are discussed above.10

 ix Appellate review

-The scarcity of available means of justice obliged the national legislator to limit the admissibility of appeals, in particular, to the Court of Justice.
+The scarcity of available judicial resources obliged the national legislature to limit the admissibility of appeals, in particular appeals to the Court of Justice.
 Thus, it is possible to appeal the decision of the Intellectual Property Court to the court of appeal, but it will no longer be possible to appeal against this latter decision.

 - when the case is of a value higher than the jurisdiction of the court of appeal and the contested decision is unfavourable to the appellant in an amount above that court's jurisdiction; and